Linear evolution equations in scales of Banach spaces: Introduction

 \end{enumerate} We are interested in solutions to the forward and backward Cauchy problems

 in the scale $\E$.
 The precise definitions and results are formulated in Section 3.
 It is worthwhile to mention that similar equations have been recently studied in the case where $B(t)$ was a nonlinear operator \cite{SAF95}, \cite{FK18}.
 Such equations with operators $A(t), B(t)$ as above have also applications to partial differential equations, see \cite{T08, CAPS, H13, BHP15}.
+We close this presentation with one simple example for which the results obtained in the subsequent sections can be applied. \begin{Example} Let $(X, \mathcal{B}(X), \mu)$ be a $\sigma$-finite Borel space and take a family of functions $\omega_{\alpha}:X \longrightarrow [0,\infty)$ indexed by $\alpha \in \R$ satisfying